 Students applying should be in a committed and growing relationship with Jesus Christ, members of a local church, teachable and willing to be fully engaged (mentally, physically, spiritually) in every activity in the program, a high school graduate or equivalent, a US citizen, have a 2.80 GPA or higher, and have test scores of at least 20 on the ACT, 1050 on the SAT, or 72 on the CLT.

-The 9-month program has a total cost of $16,700* and is not tax-deductible.
+The Radical Gap Year program will collect $16,000* and is not tax-deductible.
 Below is a breakdown of that cost.

 The program cost includes: